 Let’s start by looking at an open-loop system that has no feedback.
 The VFD is given a speed command and attempts to run the motor at that speed by adjusting its output frequency.
 The advantage of this system is its low complexity and low cost.
 A control diagram would look like this:

-The problem is the drive has no way of knowing if the motor’s actual speed is deviating from the intended speed.
+The problem is that the drive has no way of knowing if the motor’s actual speed is deviating from the intended speed.
 This can easily happen as the motor is loaded or if the rotor becomes locked.

 We can improve speed regulation performance and even add torque control and positioning functionality by adding feedback to the motor shaft.
 The feedback goes back to the VFD, where the actual speed is compared to the command speed.
 The drive looks at the difference between these signals and tries to reduce the error to 0 by adjusting its speed controller.
 A basic closed-loop control diagram looks something like this: